alexandremahdhaoui/ipxe-manager/README.md

 datastructures via partitioning.

 Horizontally scaling indexes using partition keys can be easily achieved within the same Kubernetes cluster.
-If partitioning kubernetes cluster is required, one partition key will never span multiple clusters, therefore ensuring a full separation of concern.
+If partitioning kubernetes cluster is required, one partition key will never span multiple clusters.

 ## Deployment